-- 6200.
+6200.
 Open Source GIS and Web Mapping (3).
 Pr.
 GEOG 6850 or CSCI 1110.
 This course introduces core principles and concepts of open source Geographic Information Systems and web mapping.
 It emphasizes a hands-on learning approach to real world problem solving.
 Students will learn to use a variety of open source GIS software packages and libraries to gather, manipulate, display and analyze spatial data.
-The course also prepares students to design, develop, and implement custom web mapping applications using open standards and free software and APIs. - 6840.
+The course also prepares students to design, develop, and implement custom web mapping applications using open standards and free software and APIs.

+6840.
 Cartography with Lab (3).
 This course is an introduction to mapping sciences and arts.
-Topics covered include the basics in mapping (scale, spatial reference systems, and projections), data acquisition and organization, key techniques for thematic mapping, and the principles of cartographic abstraction and design. - 6850.
+Topics covered include the basics in mapping (scale, spatial reference systems, and projections), data acquisition and organization, key techniques for thematic mapping, and the principles of cartographic abstraction and design.

+6850.
 Introduction to Geographic Information Systems with Lab (3).
-GIS history and theory, spatial concepts, research design, computer cartography, data collection and entry, information, storage, relational database design, digitizing, raster/vector operations, GPS and GIS, remote sensing analysis, overlay operations, map making, spatial statistics and predictive modeling, attribute queries, spatial queries, and GIS output. - 6870.
+GIS history and theory, spatial concepts, research design, computer cartography, data collection and entry, information, storage, relational database design, digitizing, raster/vector operations, GPS and GIS, remote sensing analysis, overlay operations, map making, spatial statistics and predictive modeling, attribute queries, spatial queries, and GIS output.

+6870.
 Geographic Information Systems for Health Professionals with Lab (3).
 This course exposes students to methods and theory in geographic information systems (GIS) as applied to the geo-spatial distribution of wellness and healthcare.
-The course also investigates relationships between humans, diseases, healthcare providers, and physical environments. - 6890.
+The course also investigates relationships between humans, diseases, healthcare providers, and physical environments.

+6890.
 Geographic Information Science and Environmental Management (3).
 This course provides students exposure to methods and theory in geographic information systems (GIS) as they apply to the analysis of relationships between humans and their environments whether physical or social.
-Study focuses on the role GIS plays in environmental management. - 6910.
+Study focuses on the role GIS plays in environmental management.

+6910.
 Advanced Geographic Information Systems with Lab (3).
 Pr.
 GEOG 6850.
-Geographic Information Systems and Science history and theory, advanced spatial concepts, research and relational database design, raster operations and analyses, GPS and GIS, remote sensing concepts, overlay operations, spatial statistics and predictive modeling, advanced topological analysis, and GIS output. - 6912.
-Supervised Practicum (?).
-Pr.
-Min. grade of C+ in CSCI 5003 or CSCI 5000 or CSCI 3000 or a C++ Assessment Test score of 75% or higher.
-The student is to apply knowledge in a real-world setting, to gain experience on specific projects concerning security and privacy risk issues, and to create professional contracts, not limited to information technology but extendable to telecommunications enterprises and wireless communications. - 6920.
+Geographic Information Systems and Science history and theory, advanced spatial concepts, research and relational database design, raster operations and analyses, GPS and GIS, remote sensing concepts, overlay operations, spatial statistics and predictive modeling, advanced topological analysis, and GIS output.

+6920.
 Python Scripting for Geographic Information Systems with Lab (3).
 Pr.
 GEOG 6840 and GEOG 6850.
-This course provides students using geographic information systems (GIS) the skills necessary to write script in Python program language to accomplish repetitive or iterative tasks and statistical calculations. - 6930.
+This course provides students using geographic information systems (GIS) the skills necessary to write script in Python program language to accomplish repetitive or iterative tasks and statistical calculations.

+6930.
 GIS and Urban Studies with Lab (3).
-A course in GIS applications in urban and community management, economic development, education, elections, districting, housing and property evaluation, transit and transportation, land use and sustainability, crime analysis, emergency management, public works, utilities, and growth modeling. - 6940.
+A course in GIS applications in urban and community management, economic development, education, elections, districting, housing and property evaluation, transit and transportation, land use and sustainability, crime analysis, emergency management, public works, utilities, and growth modeling.

+6940.
 Remote Sensing (3).
 Pr.
 GEOG 6840 or GEOG 6850.
 This course is an introduction to remote sensing technology.
 Lectures and lab exercises cover the basic theoretical and technical aspectsof various remote sensing platforms and their integration with GPS and GIS to facilitate accurate characterization of the Earth's physical and human environment.